hmlongco/Factory/README.md

     static let myService = Factory<MyServiceType> { MyService() }
 }
 ```
-Unlike Resolver which often requires defining a plethora of registration functions, or SwiftUI, where defining a new environment variable requires creating a new EnvironmentKey and adding additional getters and setters, in Factory we simply add a new factory to the default container.
-When called, the factory returns an instance of our dependency.
+Unlike Resolver which often requires defining a plethora of registration functions, or SwiftUI, where defining a new environment variable requires creating a new EnvironmentKey and adding additional getters and setters, here we simply add a new `Factory` to the default container.
+When called, the factory closure is evaluated and returns an instance of our dependency.
 That's it.

 Injecting and using the service where needed is equally straightforward.
+Here's one way to do it.

 ```
 class ContentViewModel: ObservableObject {